squeak-smalltalk/squeak-object-memory/README.md

 Issues that may require longer term discussion or coordination may be tracked here in squeak-object-memory.

 The term "object memory" is used here to reflect the entire Squeak system (consisting of an object memory image plus a virtual machine as its execution engine).
-Issues that may be specific to the virtual machine may be separately tracked at https://github.com/OpenSmalltalk/opensmalltalk-vm.
+Issues that are specific to the virtual machine may be separately tracked at https://github.com/OpenSmalltalk/opensmalltalk-vm.